mihemihe/myADMonitor/README.md

 ## FAQ
-### myADMonitor cannot find a close domain controller
+### myADMonitor cannot find a close domain controller automatically
-Edit the config.ini file and hardcode a reachable Domain Controller
+myADMonitor will try to find a domain controller in the same AD Site, of no one is found, then it will try to reach any Domain Controller in the Domain.
+If none of the Domain Controllers are reachable, it will close.
+However, if you prefer to configure a fixed Domain Controller, edit the config.ini file tiwh your prefered Domain Controller.

 ### Does myADMonitor require special permissions to run?
 No, only read-only should be enough for most of the cases.